davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

 1. Because you were required to print out nodes involved in the deadlock, your code is perfectly capable of identifying all the locks involved, identified by `lockid`.

-2. Go back into system/deadlock.c and implement a new function named `deadlock_recove()`.
+2. Go back into system/deadlock.c and implement a new function named `deadlock_recover()`.
 I'll leave the choice of parameters (if any) entirely up to you.
 This function must:

    - Grab the `lockentry` using a `lockid` that is involved in the deadlock,
    - Find the ID of the process that currently holds this lock.
 Kill that process.